ExitValue.ai

 What Is Your Industrial Equipment Business Worth?

-Capital equipment manufacturers, machine tool builders, and factory automation businesses typically sell for 4-8x EBITDA at the SMB level and 7-11x at mid-market scale.
+Capital equipment manufacturers, machine tool builders, and factory automation businesses typically sell for platform-tier earnings multiples at the SMB level and 7-11x at mid-market scale.
 Aftermarket parts and service revenue is the single biggest multiple lifter.

 796